Braze Cloud Data Ingestion overview

 FROM BRAZE.EXAMPLE_USER_DATA;

-Using the UPDATED_AT timestamp
+Use the UPDATED_AT

 We use the UPDATED_AT